prometheusresearch-archive/react-forms/docs/examples/basic.rst

     </Schema>
   )

+Note how we use ``required`` property on schema nodes to tell React Forms we want the form to be valid only if values for those schema nodes are present.

+We also provide a custom validator to ``email`` field.

 Now we define a form component which wraps React Forms ``Form`` component and provides a button to submit a form: